 All study participants will receive a total of five injections over one year.
 The volunteers will be randomly assigned to receive either the investigational vaccine regimen or a placebo.
 The safety of HVTN 702 study participants will be closely monitored throughout the trial, and participants will receive the standard of care for preventing HIV infection.
 Study participants who become infected with HIV during the trial will be referred to local medical providers for care and treatment and will be counseled on how to reduce their risk of transmitting the virus.
 For more information about HVTN 702, please see Questions and Answers: The HVTN 702 HIV Vaccine Study.

 Read today’s statement by Dr. Fauci marking HIV Vaccine Awareness Day.

 NIAID conducts and supports research—at NIH, throughout the United States, and worldwide—to study the causes of infectious and immune-mediated diseases, and to develop better means of preventing, diagnosing and treating these illnesses.
 News releases, fact sheets and other NIAID-related materials are available on the NIAID website.
 About the National Institutes of Health (NIH): NIH, the nation’s medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.

-Distributed by APO (African Press Organization) on behalf of the Nigerian Export-Import Bank (NEXIM).
+Distributed by APO (African Press Organization) on behalf of U.S. Embassy Pretoria, South Africa.